CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 This attack is declared and enacted at the start of the site phase immediately following any automatic-attack.
 If face-down, turn the agent face-up.

-{: .note }
+{: .note-dk }
 > **Note:** Certain cards (e.g., _Cunning Foes_, _To Get You Away_, etc.) allow an agent at a company's new site to attack a company during the movement/hazard phase.

 ### Resolving Combat With an Agent

-When one of your agents attacks it is considered to be the attacker and it has one strike unless modi fied.
+When one of your agents attacks it is considered to be the _attacker_ and it has one strike unless modified.
 Combat with an agent is handled like any other combat with the following exceptions:

  - The prowess for each of the agent's strikes is modified by a roll (2D6)—a separate roll is made for each strike.
  - A _wounded_ agent's prowess is modified by -2.
- - If the agent is face-down when the attack is declared, one of the following applies:
+ - If the agent is _face-down_ when the attack is declared, one of the following applies:
      - If at his home site, his prowess is modified by +5 for that attack **and** his body is modified by +l **and** the attacker chooses defending characters.
-     - If _not_ at his home site, his prowess is modified by +2 for that attack.
-     If a face-down agent attacks as 1he resu lt of the play of a card, the agent is considered to be face-down when the attack is declared.
+     - If _not_ at his home site, his prowess is modified by +2 for that attack.<br>If a face-down agent attacks as the result of the play of a card, the agent is considered to be face-down when the attack is declared.
  - If the agent is _face-up at his home site_ when the attack is declared, his prowess is modified by +2 for that attack **and** his body is modified by + 1.
- - After the combat, the agent remains in play and it must be face-up and tapped or face-up and wounded.
+ - After the combat, the agent remains in play **and** it must be face-up and tapped _or_ face-up and wounded.

-{: .note }
+{: .note-dk }
-> **Note:** Agents are not characters—you may not play resource cards to modify an agent's prowess (e.g., a _Risky Blow_ will not affect an agent's prowess).
+> **Note:** Agents are **not** characters—you may not play resource cards to modify an agent's prowess (e.g., a _Risky Blow_ will not affect an agent's prowess).
 Hazard cards affect an agent attack normally.

-{: .note }
+{: .note-dk }
 > **Example:** During your opponent's movement/hazard phase (MH-phase), you play Gisulf, counting as one against your hazard limit.
 He is placed face-down and is considered to start at any of his home sites: Woodmentown, Lake-town, or Dale (your choice whenever he is initially revealed).
-Gisulf may not take an action this tum-he was just played.
+Gisulf may not take an action this turn—he was just played.
 However, if one of your opponent's companies were to move to one of Gisulf's home sites this tum, Gisulf could attack it during its site phase.
-> a
+>
 > During your opponent's next MH-phase, his main company moves to Lorien.
 You decide to move Gisulf to a site in the Anduin Vales so that he is closer to more sites reachable from Lorien.
 He can do this because Woodmen-town is in Western Mirkwood, which is adjacent to Anduin Vales.
 One of your own company's is at Eagle's Eyrie and Framsburg is in your discard pile, so those cards are not available for Gisulf to use.
 Thus, Gisulf can only move to Gladden Fields or Beorn's House.
 You move him to Gladden Fields (counts one against the hazard limit), tapping him and placing that site card (his current site) face-down on lop of Gisulf.
 Maybe your opponent will try to get a ring next turn.
 >
 > Gisulf untaps during your untap phase.
 During your opponent's next MH-phase, his main company reveals that it is moving to Goblin-gate.
 Since Goblin-gate is in High Pass and High Pass is adjacent to Anduin Vales, you move Gisulf to Goblin-gate—tapping him and placing your Goblin-gate site card (his current site) face-down on top of him.